timclh/Chess-v1/README.md

-# A Simple Chat App With React, Node and WebSockets
+# A Chessgame With Chat Room App

-This is a chatgame with chat room, using react, NodeJS, stockfish etc.
+This is a chessgame with chat room, using react, NodeJS, stockfish etc.

 Next, this project will use MySQL as the database.